azat-co/fullstack-javascript/chapter6/chapter6.md

     const querystring = require('querystring')
     // Loads querystring module, we'll need it to serialize and deserialize objects and query strings

 And set the port.
-If it's set in the env var, we use that value; and if it's not set, we use a hard-coded value of 1337:
+If it's set in the environment variable `PORT` (e.g., `$ PORT=3000 node server.js`), we use that value; and if it's not set, we use a hard-coded value of 1337:

     const port = process.env.PORT || 1337